API Reference

 nt:address string Verified postal address

-nt:legal_name string The person’s name from their identity document.
+nt:legal_name string The person’s name from their identity document

 nt:legal_first_name string The given name (first name) from their identity document 2